How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Solo travelers, couples, barkadas, history buffs

-Discover and appreciate the Philippines’ rich history by touring Intramuros, one of the best places to experience the Spanish colonial period in the country.
+Discover and appreciate the Philippines’ rich history by touring Intramuros, one of the country’s best places to experience the Spanish colonial period.
 Intramuros is also a romantic setting for a date with its old-fashioned charm.
 After touring Intramuros, visitors may take a side trip to other equally popular places in Manila: Binondo and Escolta.

 Related: The Lost Tunnels Buried Deep Beneath Intramuros